Skip to content

 When You Hire a VA: Getting Them Productive in a Day

-A VA without Coppermind access spends their first month asking you the same questions your clients already answered.
+A VA without Armbrain access spends their first month asking you the same questions your clients already answered.
 A VA with access is productive from day one.
 The difference is 20 minutes of setup.

-Generate the VA Guide#
+Generate the VA Guide

 For each client the VA will support, generate a tailored onboarding guide: